nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 ## Transaction Management Overview

-One of the main responsibilities of Unit of Work is managing database transactions.
+One of the primary responsibilities of Unit of Work is managing database transactions.
 It provides the following transaction management features:

-- Automatically manages database connections and transaction scopes, developers don't need to manually control transaction start and commit
+- Automatically manages database connections and transaction scopes, eliminating the need for manual transaction control
-- Ensures business operation integrity, all database operations within a unit of work either succeed completely or roll back completely
+- Ensures business operation integrity by making all database operations within a unit of work either succeed or roll back completely
 - Supports configuration of transaction isolation levels and timeout periods
 - Supports nested transactions and transaction propagation